 The sharp tang of cat pee was the first thing that hit you.
-The ducks in the kidney pool didn’t seem too worried they had a little oasis with the fig tree and palms softly lit by the lights of the gym above the reception.
-A telecom tower of concrete and steel beams its energy towards the wine dark sky.
+The ducks in the kidney pool didn’t seem too worried they had a little oasis under the fig tree and palms softly lit by the lights of the gym above the reception.

 The tattooed families who lived around the pool had been a bit rowdy last night – a couple of domestics, one stabbing, two ambulances, no cops.
 The Korean family who run the motel, can’t do much about the occasional floating body but they do like to keep the pool well maintained and the garden neat.
 It’s beyond the kiddy-proof gate and railings that the shit really goes down.